Reading

 Moreover, reading is a great way to spend your holiday.
 It can be an excellent way to relax, unwind, and de-stress from the everyday pressures of life.
 Whether you prefer adventure, mystery, or romance, there is a book out there for everyone.

-So, my plea to you this term, especially during the bank holidays, is to read.
+So, my plea to you this year, especially during the holidays, is to read.
 Read as much as you can, as often as you can.
 Make it a habit and enjoy the journey.
 Remember, reading is the key to unlocking a lifetime of knowledge and success.
 Here are some of the places you can access free or cheap books.
 Also, books make greater presents during celebration periods.

 • Highfields library is open over the holiday period.